 Monday, November 20: Make gravy if you’d like to get ahead on things.
 You can make it from the pan drippings on the day of, but since I’m making a vegan gravy for my vegetarian sister and lactose-intolerant mom, I can make it ahead.
 I’m trying Melissa Clark’s Vegan Mushroom Gravy.
 Make your salad dressing and put your turkey in the refrigerator to thaw.

 Tuesday, November 21: Wash, dry, and chop vegetables that need it.
 Make the cornbread for your stuffing tonight and leave it out to stale.

 Wednesday, November 22: I get a half day of work today, so I’m home early enough to make lasagna.
 I assemble everything then put it in the refrigerator.
-This Pumpkin-Kale Lasagna is so, so good that it’s really not just for my sister, it’s for us meat-eaters too.
+Pumpkin Kale Lasagna is so, so good that it’s really not just for my sister, it’s for us meat-eaters too.
 Assemble the cornbread stuffing with the day-old cornbread.

 Thursday, November 23: IT’S FINALLY HERE!
 Make your pie, lasagna, stuffing, turkey, dress your kale salad, whip up mashed potatoes, and sauté your green beans (in that order).
 Make a timeline of the whole day, when you’re going to wake up, when you’re going to take breaks, when you’re going to eat lunch.
 Figure out which dishes can rest for a while (pie, turkey, lasagna, raw vegetables) and which dishes need to be made closer to the time you want to eat.
-You can check out my timeline to get an idea.
-But you’ve got this.
+You’ve got this.
 You’ve got your game plan, you’ve made some dishes ahead, your sister is pouring another round of cocktails, and it’s going to be the best Thanksgiving ever!